hopsoft/docker-graphite-statsd/README.md

  - Starting from `1.1.7-1` we're building arm/arm64 versions too.
  - Starting from `1.1.7-11` we're building linux/s390x versions too.
  - Starting from `1.1.7-6` and up to `1.1.8-5` we were building '-pypy' version of x64 image, but now pypy building is disabled because lacking recent pypy docker images based on Alpine.
- - Starting from `1.1.9-1` we're building we're building linux/arm/v7 and linux/arm64/v8 by default.
+ - Starting from `1.1.8-8` we're building linux/arm/v7 and linux/arm64/v8 by default.
- - Starting from `1.1.9-1` we're uploading packages also to ghcr.io/deniszh repository.
+ - Starting from `1.1.8-8` we're uploading docker images also to ghcr.io/deniszh repository.

 # Docker Image for Graphite & Statsd